sonus21/rqueue/README.md

 [![Javadoc](https://javadoc.io/badge2/com.github.sonus21/rqueue-core/javadoc.svg)](https://javadoc.io/doc/com.github.sonus21/rqueue-core)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-**Rqueue** is an asynchronous task executor(worker) built for spring(boot) framework based on the spring framework's messaging library backed by Redis.
+**Rqueue** is an asynchronous task executor(worker) built for spring and spring-boot framework based on the spring framework's messaging library backed by Redis.
 It can be used as message broker as well, where all services code is in Spring.

 <br/>